NCM 15x13.5x5 / N38

 Shopping tips

-- Key role in advanced technologically fields – find application in computer drives, electric motors, medical apparatus and various technologically advanced devices.
+- Wide application in modern technologies – find application in computer drives, electric motors, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: